probablyanxious/hist1900-memex/docs/index.md

 ### ✿ Welcome, welcome!
 Thank you for taking a moment to peruse my memex.
 Here you will find both (somewhat) sensible and (mostly) nonsense notes that I've collected throughout the HIST1900c *History of the Internet* course! ✿
 ---

+**Memex 2.0 Update brings you lots of fresh content!** Please see all notes marked with ✧･ﾟ: *✧･ﾟ:* ⁻ ᴺᴱᵂ *:･ﾟ✧*:･ﾟ✧ to see all the latest additions.
+We also have a brand new **starting point** which can help dive into the memex better, here you will also find a cohesive list of all updates.

 ##### Table of Contents

 **Source notes**